nybergp/heart_disease_prediction/README.md

 # Predicting heart disease in a small dataset
-A short exploration of the Heart Disease dataset published by UCI using Numpy, Pandas and sklearn.
+A short exploration of the Heart Disease dataset published by UCI using Numpy, Pandas, seaborn among others.

 The purpose of this project is to showcase basic Data Science skills, including: exploring